odyslam/darkfi-starter/README.md

 - Provision a linux server (e.g [Digital Ocean](https://www.digitalocean.com/pricing/droplets#basic-droplets)), install Docker and follow the instructions above
 - Get a Raspbery pi (or similar single-board computer), install Linux and follow the instructions above.
 - Get a Raspberry pi (or another server) (or similar single-board computer), flash balenaOS, and deploy it via [Balena](https://balena.io).
-This is the easiest way of all three, as with balena you also get remote device management out of the box (logs, remote terminal, etc.)
+This is the easiest way of all three, as with balena you also get remote device management out of the box (logs, remote terminal, etc.).
+If you use balena, instead of using the `.env` files, you will need to add the env variables via the platform as described in their [docs](https://docs.balena.io/learn/manage/variables/#:~:text=From%20the%20Device%20Summary%20page,button%20to%20add%20the%20variable).

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/odyslam/darkfi-starter>)